parse-community/docs/_includes/flutter/objects.md

 ```

-When receiving an `ParseObject` from the SDK, you can often provide an instance of your custom object as an copy object.
-To always use your custom object class, you can register your subclass at the initialization of the SDK.
+When receiving a `ParseObject` you can often provide an instance of your custom object as an object copy.
+To always use your custom object class, register your subclass at the initialization of the SDK:

 ```dart
 Parse().initialize(